 What is the MACD Stock Chart Indicator

 The MACD was invented by Gerald Appel in the 1970s, where his intention was to create an indicator that would reveal, the direction, momentum, strength, and length of a stock's trend.
-This makes it unique compared to other indicators, as it's really an "all in one" indicator.
+This makes it unique compared to other indicators, as it's an "all in one" indicator.

 The MACD Formula